fubin1999/glytrait/README.md

    kily, hybrid glycans are usually in low abundance, so the algorithm is a good approximation for most cases.
-2. Estimating the number of branches is not possible based on composition, so GlyTrait will roughly classify glycans into 2 categories: low-branching and high-branching.
+2. Estimating the number of branches is not possible based on composition, so GlyTrait will roughly classify glycans into two categories: low-branching and high-branching.
    Glycans with N > 4 (including bisecting diantenary glycans) are considered as high-branching, while others as low-branching.
 3. Telling hybrid glycans from mono-antenary complex glycans is not possible based on composition,